Squeeze Box: The Complete Works of "Weird Al" Yankovic: Mandatory Fun (2014)

-Medium Rarities (2017)
+Medium Rarities

 Medium Rarities is the name of the fifteenth album included in Squeeze Box.
 This release, exclusive to this box set, is composed entirely of rare and unreleased tracks from Yankovic's career.

 "Pac-Man"

-One of the first rarities announced for the album was "Pac-Man", a parody of the Beatles' song "Taxman", and based on the arcade game of the same name.
-The song had been recorded in 1981, and was popular on the Dr. Demento Show.
-Yankovic, who recorded the song in a friend's garage on a TEAC Cassette Portastudio, sampled sounds from the actual Pac-Man arcade game for use in the song.
-After the song was played a few times on Dr. Demento's radio program, the host received a cease-and-desist letter that ordered him to stop airing the spoof.
-In order to get the song on the Medium Rarities album, Yankovic had to get permission from both Bandai Namco Entertainment (the company that owns the rights to Pac-Man) as well as the estate of George Harrison (the writer of "Taxman").
-In regards to the former, the company "had a good sense of humor about" the parody.
-So as to clear the parody with the Harrison estate, Yankovic worked with Dhani Harrison, the son of George Harrison.
+One of the first rarities announced for the album was "Pac-Man", a parody of the Beatles' song "Taxman" that discusses the arcade game of the same name.
+Recorded in 1981 in a garage using a TEAC Cassette Portastudio, the song features sampled sounds from the actual Pac-Man arcade game.
+After the song was played for a time on Dr. Demento's radio program, the host received a cease-and-desist letter from the Beatles' lawyers ordering him to stop airing the spoof.
+In order to get the song on the Medium Rarities album, Yankovic had to get permission from both Bandai Namco Entertainment (the company that owns the rights to Pac-Man) and the estate of George Harrison (the writer of "Taxman").
+The former "had a good sense of humor about" the parody.
+To clear the parody with the Harrison estate, Yankovic worked with Dhani Harrison, the son of George Harrison.